Trevisan's extractor in the presence of quantum side information: Concrete constructions

 \begin{deff}[$\ell$-local extractor] An extractor $\Ext: \{0,1\}^n \times \{0,1\}^d \to \{0,1\}^m$ is \emph{$\ell$-locally computable} (or \emph{$\ell$-local}), if for every $r \in \{0,1\}^d$, the function $x\mapsto \Ext(x,r)$ depends on only $\ell$ bits of its input, where the bit locations are determined by $r$. \end{deff}

 Lu~\cite{Lu04} modified Trevisan's scheme~\cite{Tre01,RRV02} to use a local list-decodable code as $1$-bit extractor.
 Vadhan~\cite{Vad04} proposes another construction for local extractors, which is optimal up to constant factors.
-Both these constructions have similar parameters in the case of $1$-bit extractors.\footnote{If the extractor is used to extract $m$-bits, then Vadhan's scheme reads less input bits and uses a shorter seed than Lu's.} We state the parameters of Vadhan's construction here and Lu's constructions in \appendixref{sec:codesRextractors}.
+Both these constructions have similar parameters in the case of $1$-bit extractors.\footnote{If the extractor is used to extract $m$-bits, then Vadhan's scheme reads less input bits and uses a shorter seed than Lu's.} We state the parameters of Vadhan's construction here and refer the interested reader to \cite{Lu04} for Lu's constructions.

-\begin{lem}[ {\cite[Theorem 8.5]{Vad04}}] For any $\eps > \exp \left( -n/2^{O(\log^* n)} \right)$, $n \in \N$ and constant $0 < \gamma < 1$, there exists an explicit $\ell$-local $(k,\eps)$-strong extractor with uniform seed $\Ext_{n,\eps,\gamma} : \{0,1\}^n \times \{0,1\}^d \to \{0,1\}$ with $d = O(\log (n / \eps))$, $k = \gamma n$ and $\ell = O (\log 1/\eps)$. \end{lem}
+\begin{lem}[ {\cite[Theorem 8.5]{Vad04}}] For any $\eps > \exp \left( -n/2^{O(\log^* n)} \right)$, $n \in \N$ and constant $0 < \gamma < 1$, there exists an explicit $\ell$-local $(k,\eps)$-strong extractor with uniform seed $\Ext_{n,\eps,\gamma} : \{0,1\}^n \times \{0,1\}^t \to \{0,1\}$ with $t = O(\log (n / \eps))$, $k = \gamma n$ and $\ell = O (\log 1/\eps)$. \end{lem}

 Since we assume that the available memory is limited, we also want the construction of the weak design to be particularly efficient.
 For this we can use a construction by Hartman and Raz~\cite{HR03}.